Who is Elon Musk, and what made him big? | DW | 27.05.2020

 Humanity's long-term survival is at risk if it stays limited to just this one planet.
 Sooner or later, some disaster — maybe an asteroid, supervolcano, or nuclear war — will end our tenure here.
 Musk founded Space Exploration Technologies Corp., or SpaceX, in May 2002, to get us off the planet.

 Musk taught himself the necessary engineering skills to design rockets, and is chief technology officer as well as CEO of SpaceX.
 A key hire early on was the 11th employee to join: Gwynne Shotwell, put in charge of business development, soon established herself as Musk's right-hand woman at SpaceX.
-She has become a legend in the space-tech world, and the company would likely have failed without her.
+She has become a legend in the space-tech world, and the company may well have have failed without her.

 Human species obsolescence risk